PureDevTools

 Frequently Asked Questions

-Why does JSON use double quotes and not single quotes?
-The JSON specification (RFC 8259, Section 7) mandates double-quoted strings.
-Single-quoted strings are valid in JavaScript object literals but not in JSON.
-Many JSON parsers will reject single-quoted strings.
+The JSON specification (RFC 8259, Section 7) explicitly mandates double-quoted strings.
+Single-quoted strings are syntactically valid in JavaScript object literals but not in JSON.
+This is one of the most common mistakes when writing JSON by hand.
+Most JSON parsers in all languages will reject single-quoted strings with a syntax error, so it is important to use double quotes consistently.

 Related Tools